MRohit/Google-Go/README.md

 8. Web Crawler to extract links from the websites

+9. Interfaces and Map in Go.
+Overriding functions using interfaces for different structures

 Trying to build something productive where I can use Go along with other technologies.